-pipelineId String The unique ID assigned to the pipeline. topics List of topics The Kafka topics that are pre-defined in the Data Lake and available for use. name String Descriptive name of the topic.
-Example: "resourceMetricsIngestTopic" topicId String The actual Kafka- assigned name of the topic. urls List of URLs URLs of services in the Data Lake available for use. name String Descriptive name of the url.
-Example: "k8sUrl", "objectStoreUrl", "kafkaUrl" urlValue String The actual url of a service.
+pipelineId String The unique ID assigned to the pipeline. t topics List of topics The Kafka topics that are pre-defined in the Data Lake and available for use. name String Descriptive name of the topic.
+Example: "resourceMetricsIngestTopic" topicId String The actual Kafka- assigned name of the topic.
+U rls List of URLs URLs of services in the Data Lake available for use. name String Descriptive name of the url.
+String Descriptive name of the url.
+Exa Example: "k8sUrl", "objectStoreUrl", "kafkaUrl" urlValue String The actual url of a service.
+The actual url of a service.